junxit/us-congress-bills-113/bill.md

 - **(d)** *Initial reports* The first reports required to be submitted under paragraphs (1) and (2) of subsection (e) of section 1104 of the National Security Act of 1947, as added by subsection (a) of this section, shall be submitted not later than 1 year after the date of the enactment of this Act.
 - **(e)** *Table of contents amendment* The table of contents in the first section of the National Security Act of 1947 is amended by adding at the end the following new item:

-## § 3.
+## § 4.
 Sunset

 Effective on the date that is 5 years after the date of the enactment of this Act—

 - **(1)** section 1104 of the National Security Act of 1947, as added by section 2(a) of this Act, is repealed; and
-- **(2)** the table of contents in the first section of the National Security Act of 1947, as amended by section 2(e) of this Act, is amended by striking the item relating to section 1104, as added by such section 2(e).
+- **(2)** the table of contents in the first section of the National Security Act of 1947, as amended by section 2(d) of this Act, is amended by striking the item relating to section 1104, as added by such section 2(d).

+## § 5.
+Sense of Congress on international cooperation

+It is the sense of Congress that international cooperation with regard to cybersecurity should be encouraged wherever possible under this Act and the amendments made by this Act.

+## § 6.
+Rule of construction relating to consumer data

+Nothing in this Act or the amendments made by this Act shall be construed to provide new or alter any existing authority for an entity to sell personal information of a consumer to another entity for marketing purposes.

+## § 7.
+Savings clause with regard to cybersecurity provider obligation to report cyber threat incident information to Federal Government

+Nothing in this Act or the amendments made by this Act shall be construed to provide authority to a department or agency of the Federal Government to require a cybersecurity provider that has contracted with the Federal Government to provide information services to provide information about cybersecurity incidents that do not pose a threat to the Federal Government’s information.